-1. Describe the services or programs the state includes under the activity.
-(Services and programs must conform to the federal definition of the activity.)
+1. Describe the services or programs the State includes under the activity.
+(Services and programs must conform to the Federal definition of the activity.)

 For federal data reporting purposes, education directly related to employment is education related to a specific occupation, job, or job offer.
 The activity is primarily for adults and includes adult basic education and ESL and, where required as a prerequisite for employment, education leading to a General Educational Development (GED) credential or high school equivalency diploma.
-Vocational education hours may count under this activity, provided the core hourly requirement is met through other activities, in order to preserve months in which vocational education is countable as a core activity or to continue education programs beyond the 12-month limit for vocational education.
+Activities may include vocational educational training that exceeds the 12-month limit.

 In some instances, the education directly related to employment will be completed as part of distance learning.
-Participation will count toward education directly related to employment only when the distance learning program otherwise meets the definition of the activity and the time spent in distance learning can be monitored by the service provider and is reported to the CWD.
+Participation will count toward education directly related to employment only when the distance learning program otherwise meets the definition of the activity and the time spent in distance learning can be monitored by the service provider and is reported to the county welfare department.